 Fairness and Differentiation

-The fairness factor comes in to play whenever teachers do what they should do, differentiate.
-Student's have different abilities, difficulties, emotions, etc. and as a teacher, you know how to help your students.
-That kiddo who can't sit still in their desk?
+The fairness factor comes into play whenever teachers do what they should do, differentiate.
+Students have different abilities, difficulties, emotions, etc. and as a teacher, you know how to help your students.
+That kiddo who can’t sit still at their desk?
 Try a resistance band.
 Maybe another kid has to sit alone because of severe anxiety.
 Or how about that student who gets a differentiated worksheet geared towards their needs?
-Kids start to see these seemingly simple accommodations and that's when the “it's not fair” game sometimes begins.
+Kids start to see these seemingly simple accommodations and that’s when the “it’s not fair” game sometimes begins.

-In the past I had a wide range of classes.
-Some years the kids were very accepting and understanding of each other's needs.
-However, other years….the calm-down jar was needed by everyone.
-I heard those three little words every day so I scoured the internet….aka Pinterest…and came across a great lesson.
+In the past, I had a wide range of classes.
+Some years the kids were very accepting and understanding of each other’s needs.
+However, in other years….the calm-down jar was needed by everyone.
+I heard those three little words every day so I scoured the internet….aka Pinterest…and came across a great fairness lesson plan.

-First give everyone a card with a different injury or illness on it.
-The can range from mild ( a papercut) to more severe ( a broken bone).
+First, give everyone a card with a different injury or illness on it.
+They can range from mild ( a paper cut) to more severe ( a broken bone).
 After every student has a card have them discuss their ailments with each other.
 Then ask a few kids ways they think that they would be able to fix their said ailment.
 Try and vary the injuries/illnesses greatly.
-Next, give every student a band aid.
+Next, give every student a band-aid.
 Open the room for discussion.
-Did the band aid fix their problem?
-If a student says the band aid did not cure the given ailment, ask why.
-Explain that a band-aid can't fix everything.
+Did the band-aid fix their problem?
+If a student says the band-aid did not cure the given ailment, ask why.
+Explain that a band-aid can’t fix everything.

-This is where kids usually have the (oh I get it) moment during the lesson.
+This is where kids usually have the “oh I get it” moment during the lesson.
 Discuss how like their fake ailments, each of them needs different things to succeed.
-The point is to teach that just because everyone got a band aid and it seemed fair, it didn't help everyone.
+Talk to them about the importance of fairness and equity in their lives and community.
+The point is to teach that just because everyone got a band-aid and it seemed fair, it didn’t help everyone.
 What would actually BE fair is if the ailments were solved.
-You can also give everyone, but one child a band aid and discuss how they felt not receiving one.
+You can also give everyone, but one child a band-aid and discuss how they felt not receiving one.

 Leave a Reply